 - C.5 A working definition of housing need is 'the quantity of housing required for households who are unable to access suitable housing without financial assistance'.
-PPG Paragraph 2a-23 identifies the following types of household to be considered in housing need: - Homeless households or insecure tenure; - Households where there is a mismatch between the housing needed and the actual dwelling; - Households containing people with social or physical impairment or other specific needs living in unsuitable dwellings; - Households that lack basic facilities; - Households containing people with particular social needs which cannot be resolved expect through a move - C.6 Table C2 summarises the likely range of housing needs of households in Craven District.
+PPG Paragraph 2a-23 identifies the following types of household to be considered in housing need: - Homeless households or insecure tenure: - Households where there is a mismatch between the housing needed and the actual dwelling; - Households containing people with social or physical impairment or other specific needs living in unsuitable dwellings; - Households that lack basic facilities; - Households containing people with particular social needs which cannot be resolved expect through a move - C.6 Table C2 summarises the likely range of housing needs of households in Craven District.

-Table C2 Summary of current hou using need across Craven Category Factor Homeless households or with insecure tenure N1 Under notice, real threat of notice or lease coming to an endN2 Too expensive, and in receipt of housing benefit or in arrears due to expense Mismatch of housing need and dwellings N3 Overcrowded according to the 'bedroom standard' model N4 Too difficult to maintain N5 Couples, people with children and single adults over 25 sharing a kitchen, bathroom or WC with another household N6 Household containing people with mobility impairment or other special needs living in unsuitable accommodation Dwelling amenities and condition N7 Lacks a bathroom, kitchen or inside WC and household does not have resource to make fit N8 Subject to major disrepair or unfitness and household does not have resource to make fit Social needs N9 Harassment or threats of harassment from neighbours or others living in the vicinity which cannot be resolved except through a move Total no. households in need (with on e or more housing need) 341 Total Households (2016 estimate) 25,116 % households in need 1.4%
+Table C2 Summary of current housing need across Craven Category Factor Homeless households or with insecure tenure N1 Under notice, real the coming to an end N2 Too expensive, and in or in arrears due to expensive receipt of housing benefit Mismatch of housing need and dwellings N3 Overcrowded accor standard' model N4 Too difficult to maintain N5 Couples, people with o N5 Couples, people with children and single adults over 25 sharing a kitchen, bathroom or WC with N6 Household containin impairment or other s unsuitable accommodation pecial needs living in Dwelling amenities and condition N7 Lacks a bathroom, kitchen or inside WC and household does not have resource to make fit N8 Subject to major dis household does not have r Social needs N9 Harassment or threats of harassment from neighbours or others living in the vicinity which cannot be resolved except through a move Total no. households in need (with or ne or more housing need) 325 Total Households (2016 estimate) 25,235 % households in need 1.3%

-Source: 2015 Housing Register and arc4 surveys
+Source: 2017 Housing Register and arc4 surveys

-C.7 There are currently around 341 existing households in need on the housing register for Craven.
-This is equivalent to 1.4% of all households but this is an annual figure as the housing register is refreshed regularly.
-This is within the expected range of between 1% and 2% evidenced in other arc4 studies.
+C.7 There are currently around 325 existing households in need on the housing register for Craven.
+This is equivalent to 1.3% of all households but this is an annual figure as the housing register is refreshed regularly.